securitytxt/security-txt/draft-foudil-securitytxt.md

 # Contributors

-The editors would like to acknowledge the help provided during the development of this document by Tom Hudson, Joel Margolis, Jobert Abma, Gerben Janssen van Doorn, Austin Heap, Justin Calmus, and Casey Ellis.
+The authors would like to acknowledge the help provided during the development of this document by Tom Hudson, Joel Margolis, Jobert Abma, Gerben Janssen van Doorn, Austin Heap, Justin Calmus, and Casey Ellis.

+The authors would also like to acknowledge the feedback provided by multiple members of IETF's SAAG and SEC-DISPATCH lists.

 --- back
 # Note to Readers